The 7th Annual Mira Loma High School Science Olympiad Invitational scheduled for Jan 11th, 2020.

 Sign up events: Specific time sign ups for the engineering/sign up events will be done on-line (specific details TBA).

 Schedule of events: The schedule of events will be as close to the Northern California State Tournament as we can get (as of Nov 1).
-Warning to out of state teams, the Northern California State schedule has never matched the national schedule (but we are ever hopeful that will change).

 Photographs: Photographing/video recording of your own team and/or their device(s) is allowed, but photographing/video recording of other teams, their team members and/or their device(s) is specifically NOT ALLOWED (this is standard for all Science Olympiad tournaments).